 Elder Care Consultant – Meet with Pamela D Wilson

 As an elder care consultant, Pamela D Wilson helps families and aging adults plan for and manage senior care needs.
-Experience consulting for aging parents and navigating care on a 1;1 basis for more than twenty years allows Pamela to offer unique insights that solve routine and complex concerns.
+Experience as a geriatric care manager consulting for aging parents and navigating care on a 1;1 basis for more than twenty years allows Pamela to offer unique insights that solve routine and complex concerns for seniors and their families.

 Whether you are new to caregiving or aging—or have been involved for years caring for yourself or family members—a phone consultation or virtual meeting with Pamela can offer insights to help you plan for or manage care needs.